Steamed Broccoli Recipe

 Why you will love this recipe

 - One pot: Nothing to clean.
-Just boil water in a pot.
+Just boil water in a pot and use a steamer basket for the florets.
 Easy peasy.

 - Water